• What is a Vignere Cipher?

 Drag and release from the “Player” output of the Respawn Player event.
 Type and search “Get Class” and connect this to the Class input of the Spawn Actor Node.
 Right-click on “Spawn Transform” and Promote to variable and rename this “Respawn Transform”.

 Now we need to return control to the player.
-In a blank area of the event graph, right click to type and select “Get Player Controller”.
+In a blank area of the Event Graph, right-click to type and select “Get Player Controller”.

-Your event graph should look like this.
-Compile and go to the BP_Third PersonCharacter” blueprint.
+Your Event Graph should look like this.
+Compile and go to the “BP_ThirdPersonCharacter” blueprint.

 We now need to call the respawn function when the character dies.
 In the functions tab on the left, select Override > Destroyed.

 From the new node, drag and release to select “Cast to BP_ThirdPersonGameMode”.
-From the Object input drag and release to select “Get Game Mode”
+From the Object input drag and release to select “Get Game Mode”.

-From the As BP Third Person Game Mode output drag and release to select “Respawn Player”. drag and release from the player input of the new node to select “Get a reference to self”.
+From “As BP Third Person Game Mode” drag and release to select “Respawn Player”.
+Drag and release from the player input of the new node to select “Get a reference to self”.

-In a blank area of the Event Graph right click and select “Event Begin Play”.
+In a blank area of the Event Graph right-click and select “Event Begin Play”.
 Cast to “BP_ThirdPersonGameMode” and drag and release the object input to select “Get Game Mode”

-From “As BP Third Person Game Mode” of the new node drag and release to select “Set Respawn Transform”.
+From “As BP Third Person Game Mode” of the new node, drag and release to select “Set Respawn Transform”.

 • Setting Up OneDrive and Adobe XD